asadd-k/Notepad-Application/README.md

 ## Usage

-You can download the repo and use it on windows systems . **.NET 4.7 or Higher ** is required .
+You can download the repo and use it on windows systems .
+DOTNET 4.7 or Higher is required .

 ## Developemt